Célestine Ketcha Courtès

-Célestine Ketcha Courtès (born 13 October 1964) is a Cameroonian politician who serves as mayor of Bangangté and is president of the Network for Locally Elected Women of Africa (in French, Réseau des Femmes Elues Locales d’Afrique, often called REFELA).
+Célestine Ketcha Courtès (born 13 October 1964) is a Cameroonian businesswoman and politician who served as mayor of Bangangté and is president of the Network for Locally Elected Women of Africa (in French, Réseau des Femmes Elues Locales d’Afrique, often called REFELA).

 Early life and education

 Courtès was born on 13 October 1964 in Maroua in the northern region of Cameroon.
 Her father, who she is named after, was the Chief Superior of Bangangté from 1912 to 1943.
 He died when she was 14.
 In order to escape a marriage her grandfather, King Franćois Njiki, had arranged, she moved to Foumban high school before returning to Manengouba high school where she completed a German A4 Baccalaureat.
 She has a diploma of Higher Education in Commercial Techniques and a Diploma of Higher Studies in Commerce and Economy from the ESSEC in Douala.
 She has dual nationality (France and Cameroon), which earned her criticism from political opponents.